Call now: 252-767-6166

 • Tuning advisors - Oracle's automatic diagnostic database advisor (ADDM) uses artificial intelligence to recommend new materialized views and indexes.
 Oracle also has a SQLTuning advisor and a SQLAccess advisor.
 These advisors gather real-world empirical execution information from Oracle and recommends actions based upon the execution samples.

 Is it possible for Oracle to predict a future problem and prevent it?
-The adage "Those who forget the past are condemned to repeat it" is relevant here, and it's only a matter of time before the scientists at Oracle develop a predictive model that will analyze historical patterns and "proactively" change the database BEFORE the problem occurs.
+The adage "Those who forget the past are condemned to repeat it" is relevant here, and it's easy to develop a predictive model that will analyze historical patterns and "proactively" change your database BEFORE the problem occurs.

-This approach is the same as the Workload Interface Statistics Engine (WISE) analyzer, where historical data from STATSPACK and AWR and analyzed to identify the signatures (repeating patterns), and interface with dbms_scheduler to change the database just-in-time to prevent the future outage.
+This approach is used in the Ion analyzer, where historical data from STATSPACK or AWR is analyzed to identify the signatures (repeating patterns).
+You can then interface with dbms_scheduler to change the database just-in-time to prevent the future outage.
 This revolutionary techniques is the basis of his new book "Oracle Tuning: The Definitive Reference".

 Oracle is listening, and it appears that Oracle will soon leverage upon their wonderful time-series performance repository, the AWR.